 Head Coach/Director of Hockey Operations

-The 50-year-old began his coaching career in 2003 as Assistant for the AHL’s Providence Bruins, where he stayed in that role for five seasons.
+The 55-year-old began his coaching career in 2003 as Assistant for the AHL’s Providence Bruins, where he stayed in that role for five seasons.
 Murray was promoted to Head Coach in Providence in 2008, and spent the next three seasons there before heading to Alaska to coach the Aces.
-In 431 career ECHL games coached, he has compiled a 231-150-50 record.
+In total, the Toronto, ON native has coached more than 1000 games.

 Murray was drafted in the third round by the Washington Capitals at the 1985 NHL Entry Draft, and enjoyed a 16-year playing career.
 He played in over 1,000 AHL games throughout his career, and dressed in over 100 NHL games split between the Capitals, Winnipeg Jets and Phoenix Coyotes.
 In January 2017, Murray was inducted into the American Hockey League’s Hall of Fame.

 He interned with the Cleveland Browns in 2008-09, and returned in 2012 as a Seasonal Intern Athletic Trainer.
 He has also worked with multiple Top-10 American Marathoners, Olympic Runners, World Class Triathletes, professional boxers, professional basketball players and All-American Swimmers in a private capacity.
 Steve double-majored in Athletic Training and Exercise Science in 2010 at Mount Union College, where he played football and was part of two National Championships.
 He completed his Masters Degree in Kinesiology with a concentration in Exercise Science at the University of Arkansas in 2011.
-Steve and his wife Anna are both Ironman Triathletes and currently live in Tulsa with their Australian Heeler, Rinny.
+Steve and his wife Anna are both Ironman Triathletes and currently live in Tulsa with their four-year-old son Lukas, one-year-old daughter Rosie and Australian Heeler, Rinny.